FEAR OF HEIGHTS

 he was older, taller, braver

-dared me to walk on frozen pig shit,
+dared me to walk on frozen pig shit.

-a bad time to discover a hole
+A bad time to discover a hole

-in the gentle green sole
+in the gentle black sole

 of my wellie.